haproxytech/haproxy-lua-acme/README.rst

 Important notice
 ----------------
-Beware, the current code in the repo is not compatible with the upstream Let's Encrypt ACME servers.
-We hope to be able to fix it as soon as possible, sorry for inconvenience.
+Beware, the fixes to support for ACME v2 protocol were recently merged, there might be some sharp edges but it should work.

 This is a client implementation for ACME (Automatic Certificate Management Environment) protocol, currently draft IETF standard